nkcmr/flic/README.md

 ```

 # Concept
-flic is modeled around the node.js EventEmitter, but is adapted to be able to communicate
+flic is modeled around the node.js EventEmitter, but is built around a TCP server to be able to send events between processes.
+The basic idea is that you can emit events in completely different processes over the `Bridge`.